Python-SIP/sip/doc/command_line_tools.rst

     be specified multiple times.
 It is only available if the project contains multiple sets of bindings.

+.. option:: --disabled-feature TAG

+    The ``TAG`` feature tag is disabled.
+This option may be specified multiple times.

 .. option:: --enable NAME

     The ``NAME`` bindings are enabled and will be built.
 Any associated